JWBurgers/Bitcoin_Server/Chapter 4 - Remote Management Set Up.md

 All your network interfaces have a port 16222.
 This instruction tells ufw to allow inbound connections on any these ports, as long as they come from your managing computer.
 Given that we are only using a single ethernet interface, we could have technically restricted this further.
 But this would not really benefit us in any way.

 Before we had altered the configuration file for the SSH daemon so that only connections from 192.168.2.200 to the admin profile would be accepted by the application.
 We have now further increased our security by not even letting such traffic through the software firewall.
-So the SSH daemon should now never even receive requests from other computers.
+So the SSH daemon should now never even receive requests from other computers than the one we have specified.

+If at any point you have made a mistake in setting the rules for your firewall, you can easily make deletions.
+These works as follows:

+* To delete a specific rule, first execute **$ sudo ufw status**.
+Find the number of the rule you want to delete, starting the counting from "1".
+To delete the specific rule number ***x***, then just execute **$ sudo ufw delete x**.
+* To delete all rules, just execute **$ sudo ufw reset**.

 ## Establishing a remote connection